lyra/embedded-form-glue/README.md

 The Lyra payment form javascript component has to be loaded from Lyra server.
 It's not possible to add it easily into your package.json file like any other javascript library.

-To make your life easier, we have created a glue library that help you to include it into your build: the **embedded-form-glue**.
+To make your life easier, we have created a glue library that helps you to include it into your build: the **embedded-form-glue**.

 The **embedded-form-glue** glue library helps you to deal with: